 The WHO framework was helpful in providing strategies and a starting point for finding the additional literature.

 On combatting ageism, the team said the current research literature does not support a link between aging and lower productivity, lower work ability or higher MSDs.
-On enabling autonomy, the team found research on key approaches such as flexible work arrangements and customized employment contracts called “I-deals” for “idiosyncratic deals.”
+On enabling autonomy, the team found research on key approaches such as flexible work arrangements and customized employment contracts called “I-deals” (which stands for “idiosyncratic deals").

 Regarding workplace policies to provide support for healthy aging and older workers, the team found inconsistency in the research literature.
 Perhaps the greatest challenge to workplace policy is the heterogeneity among older workers, note the authors.